dccircuit/IGME-330-Spring-2024/checkoffs/typescript-practice.md

 # Checkoff - TypeScript Practice

+*This was an assignment last semester.
+This Spring, we might just work on it together in class on Thursday.
+It certainly wouldn't hurt for you to try to figure it out on your own.*

 ## I. Overview
 - You will utilize the TypeScript "playground" to add an interface, enum, and strong typing to the code fragment below
 - The TypeScript playground is here: https://www.typescriptlang.org/play